 Dress for today’s rehearsal was casual, of course.
 “Casual,” that is, by the Pastor’s definition.
 Men were required to wear dress trousers and shirts and women were restricted to dresses.
 Pants were strictly taboo for women at all times at the church.
 Polo shirts were permissible for the men, but T-shirts, shorts and tennis shoes were below the standards of the Pastor’s rigid dress code, even for a television rehearsal.

-Two men on the platform were not so casually attired.
+Two men on the platform (also called the "stage") were not so casually attired.
 They were Pastor Morehouse and his nephew, Curtis Nelson.
 They wore conservative dark suits and subtle ties.
 No one ever saw the Pastor when he wasn’t wearing a suit.
-He even wore a coat and tie when relaxing at home, which was seldom.
+He even wore a coat and tie when relaxing at home, which, of course, was seldom.

-He was seated on the largest of several high-backed chairs (which some of the staff called “thrones”), all of them skillfully carved from oak and upholstered with lush, red velvet.
+He was seated on the largest of several high-backed chairs (which, behind his back, were called “thrones”), all of them skillfully carved from oak and upholstered with lush, red velvet.
 He sang along with the choir, sporting his customary stage smile, though in recent years it could not mask the strain of vigorous singing which gave him a red face and swollen veins in his forehead and neck.
 Despite being in his early seventies, his baritone voice was as deep, rich, and full as ever.

 He stopped singing to again listen to the music.
 The stand-in pianist just isn’t cutting it, he thought.
 But tomorrow, Geno will give it vitality.
 Yes, a concert pianist will bring it alive.